10 of the Hardest Horror Movies to Watch as a Parent

 It’s spooky season!
 Time to start perfecting our pumpkin carving skills, browsing the shops two weeks early for Halloween costumes and watching scary movies!

 Now, I struggle to stay awake past 11 p.m.
-So, any movie that is longer than 2 hours usually gets snubbed these days (sorry The Lord of the Rings trilogy with your 3-hour instalments – I loved you in my teens and 20s but as a 30-something parent with two small children I may have to give that rewatch I had planned a miss for now).
+So, any movie that is longer than two hours usually gets snubbed these days.
+Sorry, The Lord of the Rings trilogy with your 3-hour instalments.
+I loved you in my teens and 20s, but as a 30-something parent with two small children, I may have to give that rewatch I had planned a miss for now!

 Here’s what I believe are 10 of the hardest horror movies to watch as a parent (from a bit hard to the absolute hardest):